MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/sql-connection-strings.md

 ## Managed identity

 Azure Data Explorer makes requests on behalf of a managed identity and uses its identity to access resources.
-This method is only supported for SQL Server.
+This method is supported for SQL Server and CosmosDB.

 For a system-assigned managed identity, append `;Authentication="Active Directory Managed Identity"` to the connection string.
 For a user-assigned managed identity, append `;Authentication="Active Directory Managed Identity";User Id={object_id}` to the connection string.